aviart/gd-star-rating/trunk/readme.txt

 * Plugin folder in the WordPress plugins folder must be `gd-star-rating`.
 * Upload `gd-star-rating` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
+* Check all the plugin settings before using the plugin.

 = WordPress 2.5 =
 * plugin doesn't require any more changes.